 Internal Coaches need to make this a safe journey and not one where the employees feel they need to prove themselves or pretend.

 Pressure and posturing are counterproductive to the whole idea behind coaching: to help and challenge.
 With the right amount of challenge - the client can grow, learn new skills and gain insights offering extraordinary benefit to their organization.
 This is best done in a safe environment, free from fear, ambiguity, or confusion.

-It needs to be clear what the aim of the coaching is and what level of confidentiality/reporting there is when the external coach is hired into the organization.
+It needs to be clear what the aim and outcome of the coaching journey is and what level of confidentiality/reporting there is, when the external coach is hired into the organization.

-If the coach is not internally hired, there is an additional layer of psychological safety afforded to employees.
+If the coach is externally hired, there is an additional layer of psychological safety afforded to employees.
 External coaches have the benefit of neutrality.
 They are free from bias, hidden agendas, or prior experiences.
 Impartiality influences the ability of a coach to stay open and curious.
-It also ensures the employee that anything disclosed won’t be used against them which is crucial.
+It also ensures the employee that anything disclosed won’t be used against them - which is crucial.

 Validate External Coaching Credentials